rambasnet/Python-Fundamentals/README.md

     jupyter notebook
 ```

 This will start a Jupyter session in your browser.
-Open Ch00-TableOfContents notebook and start there or open any chapter and start coding...
+Open any chapter and start coding...

 ## Contributing